 About

-Kym Elphinstone is an arts advisor and advocate with more than 20 years experience working in the contemporary visual arts within Australia and globally.
+Kym Elphinstone is an arts advisor and cultural strategist with more than 20 years experience working in the visual arts within Australia and globally.

 Kym brings a unique insight to her art advisory clients, drawing on decades of working closely with artists directly as well as with leading arts institutions and galleries, allowing her firsthand knowledge of evolving curatorial trends as well as bringing rare insight into the next generation of emerging artists.
-This is cemented by her current roles sitting on the Advisory Council of Sydney Contemporary art fair and on the Board of emerging arts space Firstdraft.
+This is cemented by her current board roles sitting on the Advisory Council of Sydney Contemporary, and as Board Directors of Ngununggula (Southern Highlands Gallery) and emerging arts space Firstdraft.

 Services